 - 2 salmon fillets, about half a pound each

-- 1/4 cup ground macadamia nuts
+- ¼ cup ground macadamia nuts

-- 1/4 cup ground unsweetened coconut flakes
+- ¼ cup ground unsweetened coconut flakes

-- 3 tbsp panko breadcrumbs
+- 3 tablespoon panko breadcrumbs

-- 2 tbsp coconut oil, melted
+- 2 tablespoon coconut oil, melted, plus extra for brushing

-- Salt and pepper to taste
+- Salt and pepper, to taste

-- Juice from half a lemon
+- Juice from half a lemon, to taste

 - Preheat oven to 425°F. Line a baking sheet with foil and spray with cooking spray.

-- Return salmon to the oven and bake for an additional 12 minutes, or until salmon reaches your preferred doneness or is 145° in the thickest part.
+- Press the macadamia/coconut mixture onto the tops of the fillets and squeeze the lemon juice over both.
+Place the salmon in the oven and bake for 12-15 minutes, or until salmon reaches your preferred doneness or is 145° in the thickest part.
 Let salmon sit for a few minutes before serving.